Budget 2020 A Slush Fund For Weapons Dealers

 “Military spending is a black hole and there is little accountability.
 The situation with NZ’s two frigates is case in point.
 What started as an obscene $493 million dollar contract with Lockheed Martin Canada has now nearly doubled in cost and has been delayed by years.”

-“We simply cannot afford to have a society in a constant state of preparedness for war.
-Instead, our future needs to prioritise peace and justice – defined in part as equitable and timely access to health services for all – more than ever.”
+“We cannot afford to have a society in a constant state of preparedness for war.
+Our future needs to prioritise peace and justice – defined in part as equitable and timely access to health services for all – more than ever.”